Code of Conduct

 Animals are not allowed in the library building unless they are official guide or assistance animals.

 Personal items should not be left unattended, even for a few minutes.
 Biola University Library is not responsible for thefts or vandalism to personal property that is left unattended.
-Items left unattended may be removed by Campus Safety.
+Items left unattended may be removed by Campus Safety or library personnel.
 Items left unattended in a group study room may be removed by other library users and brought to Lost and Found or Campus Safety.

 Unacceptable and Illegal Activities

-Any behavior that hinders the operation of the library or library users’ ability to study or use library resources will not be tolerated.
-Library staff may ask users to leave if they create a disturbance, pose a safety threat or refuse to abide by library policies.
+Any behavior that hinders the operation of the library or library users’ ability to study or use library resources is unacceptable.
+Library staff may ask users to leave if they create a disturbance, pose a safety threat, refuse to abide by library policies, or otherwise diminish the use and enjoyment of the library by others.
 Failure or refusal to comply with the library staff’s directives will be reported to Campus Safety officials.

-The following activities are deemed unacceptable and not permitted in the library:
+The following activities are deemed unacceptable in the library:

-- Removing or attempting to remove library equipment or property without authorization from library staff.
+- Unplugging, removing or attempting to remove library equipment or property without authorization from library staff.

 - Posting of announcements, flyers, personal invitations, etc. in or on library property.